MRGS/gamecurious-site/_includes/about.md

 The Game Curious Montreal Collective is a working group of QPIRG-Concordia.

-The program is inspired by and has been developed in partnership with the Toronto Game Curious program, which started in 2013 and is currently organized by the Hand Eye Society and Art Starts.
-You can find out more about the Toronto program on [{{ site.gcto }}]({{ site.gcto }})
+The program is inspired by and has been developed in partnership with the [Toronto Game Curious]({{ site.gcto }}) program, which started in 2013 and is currently organized by the Hand Eye Society and Art Starts.
+You can find out more about the Toronto program on the [Hand-Eye Society website]({{ site.gcto }})
    </div>
   </div>
 </section>